natalie-kramer/GeomorphicUpscale/docs/2.Selecting/index.md

 ---

 # Select

-We sample the [existing database]({{ site.baseurl }}/1.Familiarizing) based on geomorphic incicators to predict geomorphic assemblages for River Styles defined on the  network of interest.
+We sample the [existing database]({{ site.baseurl }}/1.Familiarizing) based on geomorphic incicators to predict geomorphic assemblages for reach types defined on the  network of interest.
+In the example data, the network is mapped by River Styles (RS) and Geomorphic Condition varience as in Brierly and Fryirs (2005).

-The geoindicators that you will be able to select in the database include 11 continuous 5 categorical variables.
+## Step 1.
+Define your Reach Types on your Network
+Categorize your network into similar reach types or process domains and characterize bounds of indicator variables for each reach type.
+The geoindicators that are available to use are summarized below.
 The categorical variables describe the predominant character of the reach for each of the variables.
 The continuous variables were chosen for their ease of acquisition as well as for their general geomorphic importance.
 The file [*Database_reachcharacteristics.csv*](https://github.com/natalie-kramer/GeomorphicUpscale/blob/master/Database/Database_reachcharacteristics.csv) housed in the [Database](https://github.com/natalie-kramer/GeomorphicUpscale/tree/master/Database) folder contains these data for each stream in the database.

 ### <u>Continuous Variables </u>
 - **Gradient** ratio elevation drop over distance